 “Above all things, I wish that thou may be prosperous and be in good health” 3 John 1:2

-“Public health is the intersectionality of prevention, treatment, collaboration and leadership; what other field allows you to combine these disciplines while addressing socially complex problems that will shape the health and well-being of this country?”
+“Public health is the intersectionality of prevention, treatment, collaboration, and leadership; what other field allows you to combine these disciplines while addressing socially complex problems that will shape the health and well-being of this country?”

-Prior to joining the Y, Darrin was the Executive Director of the American Diabetes Association, State Health Alliance Director of the American Heart Association, and Clinical Exercise Physiologist at Christiana Care Health System’s Eugene DuPont Preventive Medicine & Rehabilitation Institute (Cardiopulmonary Rehabilitation).
+Before joining the Y, Darrin was the Executive Director of the American Diabetes Association, State Health Alliance Director of the American Heart Association, and Clinical Exercise Physiologist at Christiana Care Health System’s Eugene DuPont Preventive Medicine & Rehabilitation Institute (Cardiopulmonary Rehabilitation).
 He has served on the Governor’s Council on Lifestyle & Fitness (DE), Hope Commission (Special Task Force for Positive Youth Development & Violence Prevention (DE), and was Vice Chair of the Rotary Club of Wilmington, Delaware, Community Service Project.

 A recipient of the University of Delaware Presidential Award for Minority Students, he received his bachelor’s degree and master’s degree in health and exercise science from University of Delaware and his doctorate from Temple University (Kinesiology) and is adjunct faculty at Springfield College and Richard Stockton University.
 Darrin’s research interest is in nonprofit leadership development, strategic initiatives, exercise science, and community-clinical linkages in chronic disease prevention with a focus on public policy, at-risk youth, and communities of low income.